niveshull/wsd/first-report.md

 [2] Eneko Agirre and Philip Edmonds.
 2007.  *Word Sense Disambiguation.
 Algorithms and Applications*.
 Dordrecht, Netherlands.
 Springer.

 [3] Alan Cruse. *Meaning in Language: An Introduction to Semantics and Pragmatics*.
-New York: Oxford University Press.
+New York.
+Oxford University Press.

 [4] Resmiyati Restu.
 2017. *The Distinction between Polysemy and Homonym on lexical Ambiguity*.
 Universitas Indraprasta PGRI.